Car Maintenance Supplies

 2. Diapers/Depends

-Diapers, are awesome to help a young family who may be on a highway stopped for hours with a baby or a toddler.
+Diapers are awesome for helping a young family on a highway stopped for hours with a baby or a toddler.
 Baby wipes can also be used for so many things.

-Depends are designed to help the adults in the car, you may have to relieve yourself in one.
+Depends are designed to help adults in the car, so you may have to relieve yourself in one.

 Contact Information

-Contact information is critical to have in an emergency situation.
-Please be sure and put “ICE” (in case of emergency) on your phone.
-This is so the highway patrol or others can contact your family if you are unable to call anyone.
+Contact information is critical in an emergency situation.
+Please be sure to put “ICE” (in case of emergency) on your phone so the highway patrol or others can contact your family if you are unable to call anyone.

 You want the first responders to have the information needed to help you.
 If you don’t have a cell phone, write the information on a 3-inch by 5-inch card that is laminated to keep it waterproof in the bag.

-With cell service available, having a cell phone charger you can plug into your car outlet is a handy item.
+With cell service available, a cell phone charger you can plug into your car outlet is handy.

 Stay Warm